mourendxu/TD-OpenCV3TOP/README.md

 **Checklist before you run Build**

 * OpenCV Library.
-This will include the headers, dynamic library for compiling, and DLL or dylib for running. **Windows** users can download binary releases from OpenCV's website. **Mac** users will have to download the source code and build their own.
+This will include the headers, dynamic library for compiling, and DLL or dylib for running. **Windows** users can download binary releases from OpenCV's website. **Mac** users will have to download the source code and build their own, build instructions for the OpenCV library are below.
 * Set the correct Headers search path.
 This will most likely be *opencv_install_dir/build/include* on **Windows** and *opencv_install_dir/include* on **Mac**.
 * Set the correct Library search path.
 This will most likely be *opencv_install_dir/build/x64/vc15/lib* on **Windows** and *opencv_install_dir/lib* on **Mac**.
 * Set the dynamic library name.
 See specific instructions below.

+### OpenCV Build Instructions for Mac

+1. Download and install the [CMake binary distribution](https://cmake.org/download/)
+2. Download and extract OpenCV source code, i.e. */Users/your_name/Documents/opencv.3.4.4*
+3. Open CMake, Click on *Browse Source*, and navigate to the directory where you have extracted the source code to, i.e. */Users/your_name/Documents/opencv.3.4.4*
+4. Create a build directory. i.e. */Users/your_name/Documents/opencv.3.4.4/build*
+5. Click on *Browse Build*, and navigate to the build directory you have created in Step 4.